JvanKatwijk/qt-dab/README.md

 Documentation
 =================================================================

 An extensive *user's guide* - in PDF format - for the 6.X version can be found in the "docs" section of the source tree.
-The documentation contains a complete description of the widgets, of the values in the `.ini` file, on configuring for creating an executable (Linux), and even a complete description on how to add a device to the configuration.
+The documentation contains a fairly complete description of the widgets and on configuring for creating an executable (Linux).

 ![Qt-DAB documentation](/qt-dab-6-manual.png?raw=true)